emanguy/rust-rest/doc/testing.md

 Now that we have a mock for the player service, we can force specific results from the business logic to verify every response from the endpoint.
 On happy path tests, you can easily extract the raw value from the result returned from the function.

-For tests verifying error responses, since there are a number of different data structures that could have been transformed into `ErrorResponse` for the `Err` variant of the request logic.
-To make it easy to verify the body of these error results, the `api::test_util` package provides the `deserialize_body()` helper function, which takes a raw `axum::body::Body`, turns it into a set of bytes, then deserializes it from JSON into a DTO.
+For tests verifying error responses, there are a number of different data structures that could have been transformed into `ErrorResponse` for the `Err` variant of the request logic.
+To make it easy to verify the body of these error results, the `api::test_util` module provides the `deserialize_body()` helper function, which takes a raw `axum::body::Body`, turns it into a set of bytes, then deserializes it from JSON into a DTO.

 Speaking of DTOs, we'll need to make sure response DTOs we interact with can be deserialized.
 We'll walk through router